Healthy Homemade Teriyaki Marinade

 Serve

 This teriyaki marinade is incredibly versatile and works beautifully on everything from chicken thighs and steak tips to pork chops and shrimp.
-I like to marinate proteins a few hours ahead of time, then grill or pan-sear them until caramelized and flavorful.
+I like to marinate proteins at least a few hours ahead of time, then grill or pan-sear them until caramelized and flavorful.
 It’s also a great way to bring life to weeknight meals — just toss it with vegetables and rice in a hot skillet for a quick, homemade teriyaki stir-fry.

 Expert Tips